Why utilize games in Spanish class?

 *If the first person answers incorrectly but the second person in the row gets it right, their team earns 4 points.

 *If the first two students have wrong answers but the third person back has it right, their team earns 3 points…. and so on.

-I keep score on the board as we go.
+I keep score on the board as we go, or I use the digital score tracker that is now included with each of my game sets.
 Teams are typically pretty competitive and close in score for the majority of the game, since one question could lead to +5, which is great.

 When I create this game template, I alternate question slides with an answer slide directly after.
 This way, students can see the correct spelling/punctuation of each answer even if they answered incorrectly.
 I found that projecting the answers as we go was much more efficient than repeating the correct answer over and over and sometimes pausing to write it on the board.

 After each question, the student in the front desk moves to the back of their team, and each other team member moves forward.
 This way, students all have a turn at being the 5 point responder, or in”La Silla Caliente.”